 A dog cone DIY project couldn’t be as easy as this e-collar using pool noodles.
-It resembles an oversized beaded necklace for medium and large canines.
+It resembles an oversized beaded necklace for medium to extra large dog breeds.

 All the materials needed will be lying around the house or are easy to source.

 You will need: